 Gràcia’s most well known attraction is Gaudí’s Parc Güell.
 With beautiful views over the entire city and fascinating Gaudí’s creations, this is a must-see.
 In addition, Teatre Lliure (one of Barcelona’s most prestigious theatres) is here in Gràcia.
 The Gràcia Fiesta (Festes de Gràcia); which is further think off as one of the biggest and best festivals, and takes place here over a period of 8 days in August each year.

 Horta-Guinardó is large area to the North-East of the city centre.
 Above all, you will find mostly locals here, and a lack of tourist attractions.
 The district, characterised by its hills and steep streets, in addition has a quiet and peaceful atmosphere.
 For a nice change from the hustle and bustle of the city, and for a breath of fresh air, escape to this less-visited area.

 Sant Martí is to the East of the city centre and includes a coastal strip.
 There are commercial and business areas here so you can find many hotel, bars, restaurants and nightclubs.
 It is a lively place to be, particularly in the areas that are nearer the coast.
 Many of the cities beaches can be found here, as well as some of the cities most popular nightclubs.
 Port Olímpic, Barcelona’s famous twin towers, and the Diagonal Mar Shopping Centre are also some of the main sights in the district of Sant Martí.

-Sant Andreu is a peaceful neighbourhood in the North-East of Barcelona.
-It is less well-known to tourists, however there is much to like about this quaint neighbourhood.
+Sant Andreu is a peaceful neighborhood in the North-East of Barcelona.
+It is less well-known to tourists, however there is much to like about this quaint neighborhood.
 The streets and plazas are rich in history and tradition, and there are a number of authentic restaurants that serve some of the best tapas that you will find in Barcelona; and most importantly at very reasonable prices.